-Not less than 60 percent of the annual The building service hot water energy usewater heating system shall have one or more of the following that are sized to provide not less than 30 percent of the building's annual hot water requirements, or sized to provide 70 percent of the buildings annual hot water requirements if the building is required to comply with Section C403.10.5:, or not less than 100 percent of the annual building service hot water heating energy use in buildings subject to the requirements of Section C403.9.5, shall be provided by one or more of the following:
+Not less than 60 percent of the annualThe building service hot water energy usewater-heating system shall have one or more of the following that are sized to provide not less than 30 percent of the building's annual hot water requirements, or sized to provide 70 percent of the buildings annual hot water requirements, or sized to comply with Section C403.10.5:, or not less than 100 percent of the annual building service hot water heating energy use in buildings subject to the requirements of Section C403.9.5, shall be provided by one or more of the following:

-- 1. Waste heat recovery from service hot water, heat\recovery chillers, building equipment\or, process equipment, or other approved system. - 2.
-On-site renewable energy water-heating systems.
+1. Waste heat recovery from service hot water, heat_recovery chillers, building equipment_or, process equipment, or other approved system.

+2. On-site renewable energy water-heating systems.